bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 #### Photo Gallery Modules, Music Players, Mixed Galleries demos

+*   [Cubik - Mixed 3D Gallery Module](http://codeasily.com/portfolio/gmedia-gallery-modules/cubik-3d-photo-gallery-for-wordpress/) is the 3D Cube Gallery with social sharing - highly customizible grid and Magnific Popup lightbox with additional information for each photo.
 *   [Phantom Pro - Mixed Gallery Module](http://codeasily.com/portfolio-item/gmedia-phantom-pro/) is the Wall/Grid Gallery with social sharing - you can easily change thumbnail sizes, colors, navigation, borders, add stylish labels to thumbnails ... and much more.
-PhotoSwipe like theme on touch devices.. only better.
 *   [WaveSurfer - Music Module](http://codeasily.com/portfolio-item/gmedia-wavesurfer/) superior responsive SoundCloud like music player with terms support (tags, albums, categories) and ability to show track covers, download button, custom link button, like button, share button, plays & comments counter.
 *   [PhotoTravlr - Gallery Module](http://codeasily.com/portfolio/gmedia-gallery-modules/gmedia-phototravlr/) is amazing responsive gallery with terms support (tags, albums, categories) and details for each image like author, caption, download button, link button, like button, EXIF info, location map.
 Can be in full window and full screen mode.
 *   [PhotoMania - Gallery Module (GmediaCloud demo)](http://codeasily.com/portfolio-item/gmedia-photomania/) - free responsive gallery with thumbs panel and other details for each image like author, caption, download button, link button, like button.
 Can be in full window and full screen mode.